wkusnierczyk/playlists/playlists/the-rainbow.md

 **Artist:** [Richard Hawley](#richard-hawley) · **Album:** [Coles Corner](#coles-corner)

-"The Ocean" — Richard Hawley

 "The Ocean" is from Richard Hawley's 2005 album *Coles Corner* — a genuinely grand and majestic song that starts slowly and quietly before building into something vast and enveloping.
 The repeated journey "down, to the ocean" is a metaphor for finding solace and healing in the arms of love.
 The lyrics carry both tenderness and shadow — "It helps the heart to heal / You know it breaks the seal of the talisman that harms" — suggesting love as a breaking of spells, a dissolution of old pain.

 The song is about returning to a place of familiarity and comfort with someone you've shared a wealth of experiences with.
 But there's a darker reading too — the relentless "here comes the wave" is both a warning and an embrace, and being alone with the mess of your feelings can feel like drowning.
 The question "why are you still dressed in your mourning suit?" hangs in the air — grief and love occupying the same body, the same shoreline.

-*Coles Corner* is Hawley's fourth studio album, named after a legendary Sheffield meeting place for lovers.
-It was nominated for the 2006 Mercury Prize.
-AllMusic said "early rock and roll, rockabilly, country, vintage-40s pop, jazz, and blues fall together in a seamless, nearly rapturous whole."
-Mojo called it "a glorious mélange of love, loss, regret, homesickness and romance."
-The more you listen to it, the more you realise how ambitious and radical an album it is — defiantly retro in an era obsessed with the new, and completely without irony or apology.

-Richard Hawley (born 1967, Sheffield) is a guitarist, singer, songwriter, and producer who began his career as a member of Pulp and the Longpigs before launching a solo career devoted to a lush, unapologetically retro sound.
-His deep baritone has drawn comparisons to Scott Walker, Roy Orbison, and Chris Isaacs, but Hawley's voice is entirely his own — warm, wounded, capable of making the most ordinary human experiences feel cinematic.
-His complete lack of irony and bombast makes it work — his music is achingly beautiful, disarmingly intimate, rooted in Sheffield the way Bruce Springsteen's is rooted in New Jersey.
-"The Ocean" is perhaps his finest moment: a song where the sea becomes both the vastness of love and the overwhelming force of feeling, where healing and drowning are separated by nothing more than the presence of another person's hand.

----

-That covers all eight.
-What strikes me looking back across this entire conversation is how interconnected your taste is — John Parish produces both PJ Harvey and This Is the Kit; Gondwana Records houses GoGo Penguin, Portico Quartet, and Halsall; Danny Thompson links Pentangle to John Martyn; the spiritual jazz of Alice Coltrane and Pharoah Sanders runs through Halsall and into De Biasio.
-You haven't just been giving me songs — you've been tracing a map of a musical world that hangs together with remarkable coherence, bound by a shared devotion to atm

 ### The Rainbow (1997 Remaster)
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← The Ocean](#the-ocean) · [The Spoils →](#the-spoils)</sub>